 Medical Science Liaison (MSL) Training: Salary and Career Facts

-A medical science liaison (MSL) is a healthcare consultant employed by pharmaceutical companies, managed care programs or insurance companies.
-Find out about the experience and education you'll need for this position, and get information on job growth and salary projections.
-Learn about certification for MSLs.
-Schools offering Biomedical Engineering Technology degrees can also be found in these popular choices.
+A medical science liaison (MSL) is a healthcare consultant employed by pharmaceutical companies, managed care programs, or insurance companies.
+Find out about the experience, education, and certification for this position, and get information on job growth and salary projections.

 What You Need to Know